wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 <td>The name of the metric.</td>
 <td>Valid characters are: a-z, A-Z, 0-9, hyphen (&quot;-&quot;), underscore (&quot;_&quot;), dot (&quot;.&quot;).
 Forward slash (&quot;/&quot;) and comma (&quot;,&quot;) are allowed if metricName is enclosed in double quotes.
 <ul>
-<li markdown="span">Data points with invalid characters in the metricName are rejected and logged by the Wavefront proxy.
+<li markdown="span">Points with invalid characters in the metricName are rejected and [logged by the Wavefront proxy](proxies_configuration#blocked-point-log).
 For information on how to configure the proxy to rewrite invalid metric names, see [​Configuring Wavefront Proxy Preprocessor Rules](proxies_preprocessor_rules).</li>
 <li>Metric searches are case-sensitive; i.e., ts(&quot;my.metric&quot;) will not find a metric &quot;my.Metric&quot;.</li>
 </ul>
 Metric naming hierarchy recommendations: